risawitama/verbose-potato/README.md

-## Why are graveyards so noisy?
-Because of all the coffin.
+## Why do pirates not know the alphabet?
+They always get stuck at "C".